informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Controlled-Access-Data-Requirements.md

 ## Metadata

 Metadata is defined as "data that describes other data".
-FaceBase provides a number of online forms for entering metadata, as described in the [FaceBase Documentation](docs.facebase.org).
+FaceBase provides a number of online forms for entering metadata.
 These forms cover details about experiments, biological samples, protocols, and other related information to help researchers understand and reuse your data.
 Investigators **SHOULD** submit _de-identified_ metadata for their data.
 Investigators **SHOULD** enter as much demographic, disease, phenotype, anatomic, and other biological characteristics and experimental metadata as possible, so long as it does not include any PII or PHI.
 In addition, Investigators **SHOULD NOT** include implicitly identifiable information on subjects that could be combined with other information to re-identify the data.

 ### Local Identifiers